koflera/ConvSparsityNNs/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/koflera/ConvSparsityNNs/main?labpath=basic_example.ipynb)

-Further, we provide an example of toy-data which can be used to get familiar with the code.
+We provide an example of toy-data which can be used to get construct the data-acquisition model
 - img_320.npy:    -  the ground-truth image x
 - ktraj_320.npy:  -  a set of k-space trajectories chosen according to the golden-angle method
 - dcomp_320.npy:  -  the values of the employed density-compensation function